jamesWalker55/Music-Source-Separation-Training/README.md

   -h, --help         show this help message and exit --out-dir OUT_DIR  output directory
-  -s, --skip-stems   skip extracting drums, bass, and other stems
+  -s, --skip-stems   skip extracting drums, bass, and other stems -i, --no-vocals    if the input tracks don't have vocals, use this option to skip vocal extraction
 ```